Who We Are

 Our Strategic Focus

-Our programs and projects focus on Tourism Development that increases the visibility and readiness of the river as a visitor destination and Placemaking that enhances the quality and appeal of the river’s special places and landscapes.
-Read our Strategic Plan to learn more about our focus and priorities.
+Our programs and projects focus on Tourism Development that increases the visibility and readiness of our National Heritage Area as a visitor destination and Placemaking that enhances the quality and appeal of our area’s special places and landscapes.

 As a 501(c)3 non-profit group, Susquehanna National Heritage Area operates according to an annual budget, financial plan and auditing process.
-We fund our work through cooperative agreements and grants from public agencies and foundations, along with private contributions from generous Friends of the River who value the historic and natural wonders of the Susquehanna.
+We fund our work through cooperative agreements and grants from public agencies and foundations, along with private contributions from generous donors who value the historic and natural wonders of our region.